noelmcloughlin/airflow-component/README.md

 # Lightweight federated Apache-Airflow Installer

-This airflow-component solution is designed to provision a federated implementation architecture for apache airflow, using Configuration as Code, or a single-host deployment if you prefer.
+This airflow-component solution is designed to provision a federated implementation architecture for apache airflow, using Configuration as Code, or a single-host deployment for localdomain.

 ![Airflow-Component](/templates/img/airflow-component.png?raw=true "Federated Airflow, Reference Deployment Architecture")